-On the 20th of May this year, the Tobacco & Related Products Regulations (TRPR) will completely kick into action.
+On the 20th of May 2017, the Tobacco & Related Products Regulations (TRPR) went into effect in the UK.
 The TRPR is the UK’s interpretation of the revised Tobacco Product Directive (TPD) which was introduced by the European Commission two years ago.
 These regulations are a catch-all for the tobacco industry, but have been updated to include vaping products.
 From the end of May all vaping products which contain (or could contain) nicotine are subject to the regulations.

 The official UK government TRPR document lists all the regulations in detail, but the simplified version states that;